gheorghina/gheorghina.github.io/_posts/2024-01-16-thoughts-on-togaf-cert.markdown

 ## Ending Note

 Concluding on a positive note, I found it pleasantly surprising that TOGAF does not impose rigid waterfall processes, lofty ivory towers, prescriptive solution mandates, burdensome documentation, extensive procedures, or overbearing governance.
-If this is your case, then it must be as always, a people problem.
+If this is not your case, then it must be as always, a people problem.

 Instead, it revolves around common sense and the flexibility to tailor the framework according to an enterprise's needs.